The Cornwall We Want

 People's Assembly for Cornwall

-by Jackie, almost 4 years ago
+by Jackie, over 4 years ago

 I really valued the 'Cornwall We Want' event.
 While the discussion was interesting, comments from the audience in the live 'chat' were fascinating.
 It made we feel I wasn't alone in wanting a better, greener, more resilient place to live.
 What I would love to see is a people's assembly in each region which in turn fed into a People's Assembly for Cornwall.
 There is a wealth of expertise, creativity and imagination out there which is largely untapped.
 We are going to face some enormous challenges in the coming years - lets create an open system which is more inclusive...
 Continue reading